 Panel of Advisory Experts

-I am a retired Scottish veterinary surgeon with 37 years experience in companion animal practice and the study of the human-animal bond.
+I am a retired Scottish veterinary surgeon with 37 years experience in companion animal practice and in the study of the human-animal bond.
 I am acutely aware of the significance of companion animals in the lives of vulnerable people.
 With multidisciplinary collaboration I have developed veterinary outreach programmes, delivering Animal Assisted Intervention (AAI) programmes to schools, nursing homes, hospitals, sheltered housing and prisons.

 As part of my work in the field of Companion Animal Studies and “the Link” – the recognised connection between animal abuse, child abuse and interpersonal violence – I spent many years working with serious offenders.
 Many of them had suffered adverse childhood experiences and received no help or any interventions like the ones Fostering Compassion offers, which might have helped guide them down a better path in life.
-As a Churchill Fellow and during subsequent study trips I have had the opportunity to travel the world visiting and assessing AAI programmes around the world.
+As a Churchill Fellow and during subsequent study trips I have had the opportunity to travel the world visiting and assessing AAI programmes.
 I would describe Fostering Compassion as an outstanding programme and a Centre of Excellence and it is an honour to be on the Panel of Advisory Experts.

-Dr Elizabeth Ormerod, BVMA MRCVS,
+Dr Elizabeth Ormerod, BVMS CF